-In one sense, he's a clean breed, with a short coat that's easy to groom and doesn't shed excessively.
-On the other, he's a drooler.
+In one sense, this is a clean breed, with a short coat that's easy to groom and doesn't shed excessively.
+On the other, they're droolers.
 With this breed it's advisable to keep a hand towel with you at all times.

-Despite his size, the Bullmastiff isn't a high-energy dog.
-A couple of short walks or playtimes a day will meet his needs.
-He's mellow enough to live comfortably in an apartment or condo, as long as he gets his daily outings.
+Despite their size, the Bullmastiff isn't a high-energy dog.
+A couple of short walks or playtimes a day will meet their needs.
+They're mellow enough to live comfortably in an apartment or condo, as long as they get their daily outings.

-Of course, a puppy will have more energy than an adult dog, but he should settle down by the time he's two years old.
-Being low-key doesn't mean he's lazy.
+Of course, a puppy will have more energy than an adult dog, but they should settle down by the time they're two years old.
+Being low-key doesn't mean they're lazy.
 The breed can excel in dog sports such as agility, conformation, obedience and tracking.
 Bullmastiffs are also super therapy dogs, thanks to their calm nature and comical expression.

-When it comes to training, he's an independent thinker.
-Guide him with firmness, fairness, and consistency from an early age, and he'll look to you as head of the household.
+When it comes to training, they're an independent thinker.
+Guide them with firmness, fairness, and consistency from an early age, and they'll look to you as head of the household.

-Let him go his own way and he'll soon be running things, so don't let that happen.
-Early socialization — exposure to many different people, places, sights, sounds, and experiences — is essential.
+Let them go their own way, and they'll soon be running things, so don't let that happen.
+Early socialization--exposure to many different people, places, sights, sounds, and experiences--is essential.

 With this breed's history of being a guardian dog, the Bullmastiff can do well in homes where both people work as long as he gets plenty of human interaction during at-home hours.